-- morning assemblies or roll call
+- year assemblies

-- vear assemblies
+- morning assemblies

 - sports notices in Block E and the Canteen

 - other noticeboards throughout the school grounds

 COMPUTERS

 Computers have become an integral part of modern life.
 Schools have the responsibility to provide students with access to a range of computing hardware and software to prepare them for a life using computers and also to assist them with their education.